Processing a U.S. Passport in Santo Domingo

 Passport Issuance in Person for Children under 16

 Children must appear in person accompanied by a parent.
-All U.S. Citizen Services with the exception of Federal Benefits services and applications for adults over 18 applying for their first passport are provided at the Consular Agencies in Punta Cana and Puerto Plata.
+All U.S. Citizen Services with the exception of adults over 18 applying for their first passport are provided at the Consular Agencies in Punta Cana and Puerto Plata.
 For your convenience, we recommend that you use the Consular Agencies for services if they are closer to your geographical location.
 For example, Puerto Plata provides services to Santiago, Sosua, Cabarete, Las Terrenas, Samana and any of the cities along the North Coast.
 Punta Cana provides services to Bavaro, Higuey, Bayahibe, La Romana and any of the cities along the East Coast.
 The Agencies tend to have shorter wait times and be less crowded.

 If you would like to make an appointment at one of the Consular Agencies, please email Punta Cana Consular Agency or Puerto Plata Consular Agency.
 If you experience technical difficulties or do not have access to internet, you may make your appointment by calling (809) 552-8990 for Punta Cana or calling telephone numbers (809) 586-8017, (809) 586-4204, (809) 586-8023 for Puerto Plata.